Arctic fox: Distribution and habitat

 The Arctic fox has a circumpolar distribution and occurs in Arctic tundra habitats in northern Europe, northern Asia, and North America.
-Its range includes Greenland, Iceland, Fennoscandia, Svalbard, Jan Mayen (where it was hunted to extinction) and other islands in the Barents Sea, northern Russia, islands in the Bering Sea, Alaska, and Canada as far south as Hudson Bay.
+Its range includes Iceland, Fennoscandia, Svalbard, and other islands in the Barents Sea, northern Russia, islands in the Bering Sea, Greenland, Alaska, and Canada as far south as Hudson Bay.
 In the late 19th century, it was introduced into the Aleutian Islands southwest of Alaska.
 However, the population on the Aleutian Islands is currently being eradicated in conservation efforts to preserve the local bird population.
 It mostly inhabits tundra and pack ice, but is also present in Canadian boreal forests (northeastern Alberta, northern Saskatchewan, northern Manitoba, Northern Ontario, Northern Quebec, and Newfoundland and Labrador) and the Kenai Peninsula in Alaska.
 They are found at elevations up to 3000 m above sea level and have been seen on sea ice close to the North Pole.

 The Arctic fox is the only land mammal native to Iceland.
 It came to the isolated North Atlantic island at the end of the last ice age, walking over the frozen sea.
 The Arctic Fox Center in Súðavík contains an exhibition on the Arctic fox and conducts studies on the influence of tourism on the population.
 Its range during the last ice age was much more extensive than it is now, and fossil remains of the Arctic fox have been found over much of northern Europe and Siberia.

+The Arctic fox is locally extinct on Jan Mayen.
+It used to be locally extinct on Bear Island, until it was reintroduced naturally by crossing sea ice.

 The color of the fox's coat also determines where they are most likely to be found.
 The white morph mainly lives inland and blends in with the snowy tundra, while the blue morph occupies the coasts because its dark color blends in with the cliffs and rocks.